threeandthreee/Archipelago/worlds/jakanddaxter/docs/en_Jak and Daxter The Precursor Legacy.md

 scout flies you received per-region, and this number will have ticked up by 1 for the region that scout fly belongs to.
 Finally, your text client will inform you where you received the scout fly from, and which one it is.

-## How do I check the "Free 7 Scout Flies" power cell?
+## How do I check the Free 7 Scout Flies power cell
 You will automatically check this power cell when you _receive_ your 7th scout fly, NOT when you _pick up_ your 7th scout fly.
 So in short: